How to pack light for any trip

 For the past 20 years, I swore by stuff sacks to keep my travel items clean and organized.
 Stuff sacks are exactly what they sound like—a sack that you stuff your stuff into.
 They are best used for clothing and compressible items like underwear and socks.
 I always bring a large gray stuff sack that becomes my laundry bag to segregate dirty clothes from clean clothes.
 I prefer ultralight stuff sacks like the ones from Sea-to-Summit.
 I don’t use waterproof or compression sacks, as I don’t find those added features worth the weight.
 The compression straps just get in the way.

 Recently, I’ve started experimenting with packing cubes—mainly because packing cubes are a must for the Minaal pack’s peculiar design.
-The best ones I’ve found are these packing cubes from Thule.
+The best ones I’ve found are these compression packing cubes from Thule.
 They do a good job at compressing clothing volume without causing wrinkles.
 They’re also easier to use for larger clothing items like jeans, which don’t fit well into a stuff sack.

 Selecting clothes and shoes